lordmilko/PrtgXml/README.md

 }
 ```

-`PrtgXml` functions can then be invoked in your scripts without issue (without even having to `Import-Module`.
-This technique can also be found in built-in help for PrtgXml (`Get-Help PrtgXml -Examples`)
+`PrtgXml` functions can then be invoked in your scripts without issue (without even having to `Import-Module`).
+This technique can also be found in the PowerShell *about topic* via `Get-Help PrtgXml`.

 When performing PowerShell Remoting, *PrtgXml* will need to be installed on the target server if you wish to output your response from inside your remote session.
 To install *PrtgXml* on the remote server, simply include the snippet above in the script block of your `Invoke-Command`